beamaia/ic-different-nets/README.md

 ### Results

-Results are ordered by date and divided by sets used.
+Results are ordered by dropout rate and divided by sets used.

 #### First Set